UVa Course Catalog (Unofficial, Lou's List)

 MSE 3670Materials for Electronic, Magnetic and Optical Applications (3)

 The course introduces the basics of materials interactions with electric and magnetic fields, including electromagnetic radiation.
 It describes the classes of materials that exhibit useful electronic, optical, and magnetic properties.
 Particular attention will be devoted to the intrinsic (structure, chemistry) and extrinsic (processing, microstructure) material features that determine these properties.
-Prerequisite: PHYS 2415 or instructor permission.
+Prerequisite: PHYS 2415 or equivalent.

 MSE 4030X-ray Scattering Techniques in Materials Science (3)